 15A NCAC 18C .0203 PUBLIC WELL WATER SUPPLIES

-Any site or sites for any water supply well to be used as a community or non-transient, non-community water system shall be investigated by an authorized representative of the Division of Environmental Health.
+(a) Any site or sites for any water supply well to be used as a community or non-transient, non-community water system shall be investigated by an authorized representative of the Division of Water Resources.
 Approval by the Division is required in addition to any approval or permit issued by any other state agency.
 The site shall meet the following requirements at the time of approval:

 (1) The well shall be located on a lot so that the area within 100 feet of the well shall be owned or controlled by the person supplying the water.
 The supplier of water shall be able to protect the well lot from potential sources of pollution and to construct landscape features for drainage and diversion of pollution.

 (2) The minimum horizontal separation between the well and known potential sources of pollution shall be as follows:

 (A) 100 feet from any sanitary sewage disposal system, sewer, or a sewer pipe unless the sewer is constructed of water main materials and joints, in which case the sewer pipe shall be at least 50 feet from the well;

 (B) 200 feet from a subsurface sanitary sewage treatment and disposal system designed for 3000 or more gallons of wastewater a day flows, unless it is determined that the well water source utilizes a confined aquifer;

 (C) 500 feet from a septage disposal site;